 We have compensation and promotion policies that are clear, simple, and linked to the performance review process which, for partners, includes the achievement of key audit quality and compliance metrics.
-This helps our partners and employees know what is expected of them, and what they can expect to receive in return.
+This helps our partners and employees comprehend what is expected of them and what they can expect to receive in return.

 Reward decisions are based on consideration of both individual and organizational (member firm) performance.
-The extent to which our people feel their performance has been reflected in their reward is measured through the Global People Survey, with action plans developed accordingly (refer to section GPS).
+The extent to which our people feel their performance has been reflected in their reward is measured through Global People Survey, with other plans developed accordingly (refer to section 4.5.6).